WebPA/WebPA/README.md

 ## Requirements

-The following versions of PHP are supported:
+The following versions of PHP are supported for the latest version of WebPA:

-* PHP 7.0
-* PHP 7.1
 * PHP 7.2
+* PHP 7.3
+* PHP 7.4

 Your PHP instance must also have the following extensions enabled: